 The next image shows the centre of the galaxy through my Celestron EdgeHD 925 telescope.
 The dark dust bands are clearly visible.
 Due to its size on the sky, M31 does not fit on the sensor of my camera.

 M51 - Whirlpool Galaxy

 M51 is a spiral galaxy in the constellation Canes Venatici.
-It is accompanied by a smaller, irregular galaxy which we can see on the top right on one of the spiral arms.
+It is accompanied by a smaller, irregular galaxy which we can see on the left on one of the spiral arms.

 M81 - Bode's Galaxy